dotnet/designs/accepted/2020/net5/net5.md

 Claire has the first release of the .NET 5 SDK that only ships bindings for iOS 13.
 She clones Miguel's Baby Shark repo from GitHub and tries to build it on her machine.
-Since Baby Shark targtes `net5.0-ios14.0` she gets a build error:
+Since Baby Shark targets `net5.0-ios14.0` she gets a build error:

 > error NETSDK1045: The current .NET SDK does not support targeting iOS 14.0.
 > Either target iOS 13.0, or use a version of the .NET SDK that supports iOS
 > 14.0.
 [BabyShark.csproj]

 ## Requirements